Data-driven approach for benchmarking DFTB-approximate excited state methods: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge financial support by the Consejo Nacional de Investigaciones Cíentificas y Técnicas (CONICET) and the Agencia Nacional de Promoción Científica y Tecnológica (Agencia I+D+i), Argentina, through grants PIP 112-2017-0100892CO and PICT-2017-1506.
 A. I. B. also thanks CONICET for the doctoral fellowship.
+Both authors would like to extend a special thanks to Dr. Matías Berdakin (CONICET) for the very helpful feedback.
+We would also like to thank all the anonymous reviewers who contributed to the overall quality of this manuscript by providing constructive comments after a critical reading.